bredmond1019/claude-commands/tasks/tasks-execute.md

 1. **Parse Task List**: Read and parse the markdown task list to extract all tasks
 2. **Find Starting Point**: Identify uncompleted tasks or start from specified task
-3. **Execute Tasks**: Work through tasks sequentially, updating checkboxes as completed
+3. **Execute Tasks**: Work through tasks sequentially using the TaskTool, updating checkboxes as completed
 4. **Git Commits**: Automatically commit after each subtask completion
 5. **Context Monitoring**: Track context usage and warn when approaching limits
 6. **Progress Updates**: Update task file with completion markers in real-time